hth313/OS4/doc/shells.rst

 .. index:: shells; stack

-The shells are stored in a shell stack.
-If you activate an application shell it pushed on top of the stack, shadowing all applications below it.
+The shells are stored in the shell stack in the system buffer.
+If you activate an application shell it is pushed on top of the stack, shadowing all applications below it.
 When you exit an application, the one immediately below becomes active again, all the way down to the standard behavior.

-There are four kind of entities stored in the shell stack.
-Even though they are pushed on the stack, they are kept together based on its kind.
+There are four different kind of entities stored in the shell stack.
+Even though they are different they are pushed on the same stack.
 Pushing a shell means it is stored on top of other shells of the same kind.

 You can think of a shell as defining a keyboard layout.
 Such keyboard layout does not need to have a meaning for every key.
-If a key that is not handled is pressed, the next shell on the stack is inspected.
+If a key that is not defined is pressed, the next shell on the stack is inspected.
-However, among the applications, only the topmost one is given the chance to handle a key press, shadowed applications are ignored.
+However, among the applications, only the topmost one is given the chance to handle a key press.
+The other applications are shadowed by the top one and are ignored.

 .. figure:: _static/shells.*